 Fresh King Cakes Directly from New Orleans

-Inside every king cake is a tiny baby (generally plastic now, but sometimes this baby might be made of porcelain or even gold).
-The tradition of having King Cake Parties has evolved over time, and the person who receives the slice of cake with the baby is asked to continue the festivities by hosting the next King Cake party.
+Each king cake has a tiny baby inside (generally plastic now, but it's possible the baby might be made of porcelain or even gold).
+The lucky person who receives the slice of cake with the baby has the next king cake party (or brings the next cake for the office).

 Shop for King Cakes

 Ordering King Cakes over the internet has become an annual tradition by consumers all around the world - and many of our bakers offer them year-round.

 Whether you are a local seeking a larger selection of king cake offerings or want a king cake delivered to your out-of-town friends, MardiGrasNewOrleans.com is your source for the best king cakes in the New Orleans area.

 People Choice Award Winner at the King Cake Festival in 2017

 As local New Orleanians, we have tried every king cake in the city and this is one of the best one around!
 Every Cannata's King Cake is made from scratch the old-fashioned way.
 The cakes arrive fresh and delicious, just like you walked into the bakery that same day.
 Cannata's offers 60 fabulous flavors, including Apple Cinnamon Pecan, Strawberry Cream Cheese, King Creole Praline, the Tigerrrr Gooey Butter King Cake, the Bayou Alligator King Cake (a pistachio coconut Bavarian infusion) and more.
 Try a different one every week!